wilsonmar/WebSockets/JMeter.md

 PROTIP:
 If you run Windows, I think it's simpler to:

-1) Open an internet browser

-2) If you haven't already, go to https://chocolatey.org/ and copy the whole @powershell command.
+1) If you haven't already, open an internet browser, go to https://chocolatey.org/ and copy the whole @powershell command.
   Open a command window and paste the command to install Chocolatey.
   Exit the command.

-3) Open a command window to run this command (described at https://chocolatey.org/packages?q=jmeter).
+2) Open a command window to run this command (described at https://chocolatey.org/packages?q=jmeter).
   (Instead of `choco install jmeter -y`).

 ```